dhis2/developer-portal/docs/tutorials/app-runtime-query.md

 Next, let's define a React functional component `MyApp` which will use the `useDataQuery` hook.

-Notice that it also gives us easy access to `error` and `loading` variables or states as well as a `data` object where the fetched data is going to be stored.
+Notice that it also gives us easy access to the `error` and `loading` variables (which respond to state changes) as well as a `data` object where the fetched data is going to be stored.

-We then pass `myQuery` object to the `useDataQuery` hook - see the highlighted line of code below:
+We then pass the `myQuery` object to the `useDataQuery` hook - see the highlighted line of code below:

 ```jsx {15} title="src/App.js"
 import React from 'react'